While the methods vary depending on the complexity of the search, there’s one proven method of finding almost anyone: persistence.

 But what if James is a ghost?
 When we are searching for the Whiteys of the world, the statistics become innumerable, because there are a nearly infinite number of variables at play.
 For example, what if James is using a pseudonym?
 Since he could be any of the 150 million or so men living in the United States, we are back to looking for a needle in a haystack.
 And what if he is outside of the United States?
 There are close to 7 billion people in the world!

-I recently spent nearly six months tracking down a transient witness for a capital murder case, and at the end of it all we sat around the courthouse for eight hours, while he was under subpoena and waiting to testify, talking about his life and why he was so difficult to find.
+I recently spent nearly six months tracking down a transient witness for a capital murder case.
+After the fact, we sat around the courthouse for eight hours, while he was under subpoena and waiting to testify, talking about his life and why he was so difficult to find.
 I was astounded by all of the misinformation I had received along the trail—and also how close I had been to him at various times without realizing it.

 For ghosts, the denominator is only limited by your ability to differentiate reliable leads from the superfluous noise that comes with not knowing who you can trust.
 At the end of the day, however, it is still a math equation that becomes more soluble with each new piece of reliable information you uncover.